-Summer is upon us, and Italy’s crystal blue waters and white sands are calling.
-Take a peek at four of our favorite 2017 beach destinations.
+Italy’s crystal blue waters, white sands and sun-drenched shores are calling.
+Take a peek at four of our favorite 2019 beach destinations.

 Marina Grande Beach, Positano